Many students are approved for volunteer note-taking as an academic accommodation and we may require your support to recruit a volunteer note-taker.

 455 Spadina Avenue, 4th Floor, Suite 400

-If you have any questions, please feel free to phone the volunteer note-taking coordinator at 416-978-6186 or email at firstname.lastname@example.org.
+If you have any questions, please feel free to phone the accommodations administrator at 416-946-5555 or email firstname.lastname@example.org.

-Note-taking supportOur accommodations administrator can help you with questions about accessing or providing class notes through our Volunteer Note-taking Program.
+Note-taking supportOur accommodations administrator can help you with questions about accessing class notes through our Volunteer Note-taking program.
+Note-taking is one of the most common academic accommodations given to students registered with Accessibility Services.
 Learn more about Note-taking support